-It is so important for safety that teens don’t text and drive.
+It is so important for safety that teens don’t text while driving.
 Of course, actions speak louder than words, so we must begin to educate young drivers through our own example.
 That is probably not enough alone.
-We need to talk to our teens about texting and driving.
+We also need to talk to our teens about texting and driving.
 Finally, we can reinforce the importance of our message by sharing teen texting and driving statistics to help them understand the dangers.
 Teens need to understand that we are serious and that cell phone use will have consequences.
 Additionally, here are 7 tools you can use that will stop your teenagers from texting while driving and that may, in the end, save their lives.

+I suggest educating your teens to the dangers of texting and driving as a starting point.
 Defensive driving is important and they can’t do it if they aren’t aware of their surroundings.
-I suggest educating your teens to the dangers of texting and driving as a starting point.
 The National Highway Traffic Safety Administration reports that in 2010, more than 3,000 people were killed and an additional 416,000 were injured due to distracted driving, which includes texting while driving.
 That is why texting why driving is illegal in the United States in 49 states.
 A distracted driver is much more likely to get into a car accident.

 According to a new, national survey conducted by the Ad Council, thirty-four percent teen of respondents said that they never text while driving.
 What about the other 66% of teens?
-That means 66% of teens surveyed are engaging in at least occasional texting while driving.
-So if you think your child doesn’t text while driving, it is worth a talk to make sure that they don’t engage in cellphone use while driving!
+That means 66% of the teen age group surveyed are engaging in at least occasional texting while driving.
+So even if you think your child doesn’t text while driving, it is worth a talk to make sure that they don’t engage in cellphone use while driving!

 Have that talk and make sure your teen gets where he or she is going!